Wrap Text in Excel (Table of Contents)

 This method of wrapping text in excel is a very easy process and it can be done in a faster way.

-First step is to Select cell “B8”, once you select the cell, you can observe black color at borders
+The first step is to Select cell “B8”, once you select the cell, you can observe black color at borders.

 Now, select the “Wrap Text” option in the Alignment group, in the Home tab of the Excel ribbon.